codership/documentation/galeracluster/source/training/index.rst

       If you're a new database administrator and been made recently responsible for maintaining your organization's databases, this course will teach you about basic and core DBA tasks.

-   .. rst-class:: rubric-2 list-sub-header
-   .. rubric:: Advanced and Special Galera Topics

-   .. rst-class:: list-stats

-      Length: 1 to 2 days, 2 to 4 hours per day

-   .. rst-class:: list-abstract

-      In addition to the general Galera Cluster and DBA courses, which will be offered regularly, Codership will offer several advanced courses on various advanced topics such a performance tuning, as well as short seminars on new features.

 .. container:: list-col2